unjs/webpackbar/README.md

 Webpackbar comes with a fancy progress-bar out of the box.
 But you may want to show progress somewhere else or provide your own.

-For this purpose, you can provide one or reporters using `reporter` and `reporters` options.
+For this purpose, you can provide one or more extra reporters using `reporter` and `reporters` options.

-**NOTE:** If you plan to provide your own reporter, don't forget to setting `bars` and `log` options to false to prevent conflicts.
+**NOTE:** If you plan to provide your own reporter, don't forget to setting `fancy` and `basic` options to false to prevent conflicts.

 A reporter should be instance of a class or plain object and functions for special hooks.
 It is not necessary to implement all functions, webpackbar only calls those that exists.